sxwvn/sxwvn.github.io/index.md

 ## Welcome.

-I make music in my free time.
+I make music in my free time and when I'm not careful I share OSINT clues about my real life here.
+If you know me IRL, shut up.
+Let me be pseudo-anonymous online.

 ## Featured Work

-{% include video.html video="https://sxwvn-website-be.onrender.com/api/video/ABCD.mp4" %}
+{% include video.html video="https://sxwvn-website-be.onrender.com/api/video/ywbm.mp4" %}

-This is [Ambition, Competition, and Disappointment](/blog/ambition-competition-and-disappointment).
-A song to make peace about grandiose, self worth, and my purpose, if that even exists.
+This is [You Won't Be Missed](/blog/you-wont-be-missed).
+An upbeat song about putting an end to a shitty part of my life, with an interesting twist at the end.

 Interested to see more?
 Check my [blog](/blog) section!